apache/brpc/docs/en/server.md

 - http/1.0 and http/1.1, shown as "http", enabled by default.

-- http/2 and grpc, shown as "h2c"(unencrypted) or "h2"(encrypted), enabled by default.
+- http/2 and gRPC, shown as "h2c"(unencrypted) or "h2"(encrypted), enabled by default.

 - Protocol of RTMP, shown as "rtmp", enabled by default.